How To Apply For CPAP Supplies Through Medicaid (A Complete Guide)

 How are they different?
 Remember, Medicaid is available to everyone—no matter your age—as long as you meet the individual requirements set by your state.
 Medicaid is also funded by taxes collected from the public; it’s a need-based program.
 Whereas, you must be 65 or older to apply for Medicare (unless you have a separately listed disability,) and income is not a factor.

 Because income is not a factor, Medicare-covered medical services may require payment.
-These are generally plans that offer additional coverage, of which PAP supplies are often included; typically, 80% of the cost of PAP supplies is covered by Medicare, and you would pay for the rest.
-This isn’t the same for Medicaid-covered medical services.
+These are generally plans that offer additional coverage, of which CPAP supplies are often included; typically, 80% of the cost of CPAP supplies is covered by Medicare, and you would pay for the rest.
+This isn’t the same for CPAP supplies covered by Medicaid.

-It’s really not a question of when Medicaid covers PAP supplies but where.
-You can probably bank on Medicaid covering your PAP machine, but masks and supplies may be another story.
-Rather than list off which state covers which piece of PAP equipment, Aeroflow Sleep recommends enrolling in Medicaid and then contacting us to help determine your state by state coverage.
+It’s not a question of when Medicaid covers CPAP supplies but where.
+You can probably bank on Medicaid covering your CPAP machine, but masks and supplies may be another story.
+Rather than list which state covers which piece of CPAP equipment, Aeroflow Sleep recommends enrolling in Medicaid and contacting us to help determine your state-by-state coverage.

-How Do I Apply For Medicaid To Get My PAP Supplies?
+How Do I Apply For Medicaid To Get My CPAP Supplies?

 To apply for Medicaid, you need to complete the appropriate application for your state.
 There’s no enrollment period, and you can apply online.
 Some states will even allow you to submit a paper application.
 With a paper application, you do not have to go to your Medicaid office.
 You can mail it, fax it, or (if you insist) return it to your local government office.